 Actuarial valuations to determine the defined benefit members' accrued liabilities are conducted at least every three years.
-The most recent actuarial valuation was undertaken by Esther Conway (FIAA), an actuary with Mercer Consulting (Australia) Pty Ltd. The actuarial valuation was undertaken as at 30 June 2020 with the next triennial valuation to be undertaken as at 30 June 2023.
+The most recent actuarial valuation was undertaken by Esther Conway, Fellow of the Institute of Actuaries of Australia from Mercer Consulting (Australia) Pty Limited.
+The actuarial valuation was undertaken as at 30 June 2023 with the next triennial valuation to be undertaken as at 30 June 2026.

 The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and payable to members on retirement, resignation, death and disability.
-The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2022.
+The accrued liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2023.

-The annual update of the defined benefit member liability has been determined by reference to the expected future salary level increases (2.5 per cent; 2021: 2.5 per cent) and by application of the market-based, risk-adjusted discount rate after tax (4.25 per cent; 2021: 4.25 per cent).
+The annual update of the defined benefit member liability has been determined by reference to the expected future salary level increases (3.5 per cent; 2022: 2.5 per cent) and by application of the market-based, risk-adjusted discount rate after tax (6.0 per cent; 2022: 4.25 per cent).